Volta Congress: III Volta Congress on immunology

 In 1933 the third congress was on the topic of immunology.
 It was presided by professor of hygiene at the Royal University of Naples, Dante De Blasi.

 IV Volta Congress on dramatic theater

 A congress on "The Dramatic Theater" was held in 1934.
 It was presided by Luigi Pirandello along with Filippo Tommaso Marinetti as secretary.
+Notable artists like Federico García Lorca, Vsevolod Meyerhold, Eugene O'Neill, Karel Čapek and Paul Claudel were invited.

 Vth Volta Congress on aviation

 The influence of Italian aeronautics was gaining momentum, led by General Gaetano Arturo Crocco, an aeronautical engineer who had become interested in ramjet engines in 1931, and influenced the selection of "High Velocities in Aviation" for the 1935 Volta Congress.
 Consisted of 38 participants, 28 Italians, and included founders of modern aerodynamics like Ludwig Prandtl, Theodore von Kármán and G. I. Taylor.
 This meeting is notable historically as it introduced a number of topics in compressibility and also included the first presentation on swept wings by Adolf Busemann.